-Developed as a Dual Purpose gun for the "B" class cruisers of the Mogami and Tone classes, these guns were later removed from the former class and replaced with 20 cm (8") No. 2 guns when they were reconstructed in the late 1930s.
-The turrets were then reused on the Yamato class battleships and the Oyodo class light cruisers as well as in coastal batteries.
+Developed as a Dual Purpose gun for the "B" type cruisers of the Mogami and Tone classes.
+The Mogami class had these guns replaced with 20 cm/50 (8") 3rd Year Type No. 2 guns when they were reconstructed in 1939 - 1940.
+Their 155 mm (6.1") mountings were then reused on the Yamato class battleships and on the light cruiser Ôyodo well as in coastal batteries.
+The design of the Tone class was changed while under construction and they were completed with the 20 cm/50 (8") 3rd Year Type No. 2 guns.

-The slow rate of fire and limited elevation of these guns made them unsuitable for the AA role, but they were an excellent anti-ship weapon.
+The slow rate of fire and limited elevation of these 155 mm/60 (6.1") guns made them unsuitable for the AA role, but they were an excellent anti-ship weapon.

 In an effort to reduce dispersion, turrets 3 and 4 on the Mogami class "were integrated with the superstructure deck.
 This arrangement subjected the barbettes to powerful internal stresses, which at times caused the turrets to jam.
 For example, during the official gun trials of Mogami, turrets and could not be trained.
 It eventually proved possible to solve this problem by simply improving the method of fixing the barbette structure to the ship's hull." - Hans Lengerer in "Warship Volume VII" article.
-These modifications resulted in considerably tighter patterns than those achieved by the 20 cm cruisers.
+These modifications resulted in considerably tighter patterns than those achieved by the older cruisers equipped with 20 cm (8").

 Construction was of the monobloc type with autofretting and used a Welin breech-block mechanism which could be operated either hydraulically or by hand.
 A total of approximately 80 guns were manufactured at Kure.